romainl/quickstart/README.md

 * To keep the compile cycle as short as possible, failing tests are non-blocking.
 * The resulting bundles are properly sourcemapped.

+**Watch:**

+    $ yarn watch

+1. The project is built once.
+2. `$ make -s build` is executed in a 1s loop, rebuilding what must be built when it must be built.

+NOTE:

+* To keep the compile cycle as short as possible, failing tests are non-blocking.
+* The resulting bundles are properly sourcemapped.

 **Build for production:**

     $ yarn make:prod